ampproject/amphtml/ads/integration-guide.md

 </amp-ad>
 ```

 Also note that each of the attributes that follow ‘type’ are dependent on the parameters that Amazon’s A9 server expects in order to deliver an ad.
-The file a9.js shows you how the parameters are mapped to making a javascript call which will invoke the server by invoking the URL : https://c.amazon-adsystem.com/aax2/assoc.js  and appending the corresponding parameters being passed in by the AMP ad tag  and return the ad.
+The file [a9.js](/a9.js) shows you how the parameters are mapped to making a javascript call which will invoke the server by invoking the URL : https://c.amazon-adsystem.com/aax2/assoc.js  and appending the corresponding parameters being passed in by the AMP ad tag  and return the ad.

-In order to ensure minimum latency and quality, please follow the instructions listed here before submitting a pull request to the AMP open source project.
-For general guidance on how get started with contributing to the AMP project, please see here.

 ##### Side Platform (SSP) or an Ad Exchange

 *Examples : Rubicon, Criteo OR Appnexus, Ad-Exchange*

-If you are a sell side platform that wants to directly get called from a publisher’s webpage, you will need to follow the same directions as listed above for integrating with an Ad Server.
+If you are a sell side platform that wants to get called directly from a publisher’s webpage, you will need to follow the same directions as listed integrating with an Ad Server.
 Adding your own ‘type’ value to the amp-ad tag will allow you to distribute your tag directly to the publisher, so they can insert your tags directly into their AMP pages.

 More commonly, SSPs work with the publisher to traffick the SSP’s ad tags in their ad server.
 In this case, ensure that all assets being loaded by your script in the ad server’s creative are being made over HTTPS.
-There are some restrictions around some intrusive ad formats like expandables, so we recommend that you test out the most commonly delivered creative formats with your publishers.
+There are some restrictions around some ad formats like expandables, so we recommend that you test out the most commonly delivered creative formats with your publishers.

 #### Ad Agency
 *Examples : Essence, Omnicom*